 The Costumes

 During the production, band members wear their traditional band uniform: a navy blue long-sleeved jacket with pants, featuring a white gradient and yellow accents on the front, along with emblems of a Fluco “F” on either shoulder.
 The color guard, on the other hand, begins the show in a black velvet top with sparkles, along with black leggings and gloves.
-To mimic one of the themes of the poem, the power of unconscious guilt, color guard members change into a red outfit at the end of the show.
+To mimic one of the themes of the poem, the power of unconscious guilt, color guard members put on a red hood in the middle of the show.

 The Competitions